SnapGames/singleclassgame/README.md

 ### Game specific

 - `GameObject`is a default object managed by the game to be updated and displayed,
+- a `Camera` object to make window view follow another object,
 - `KeyInputListener` is the main KeyListenr for the window displaying the game,
 - `GameKeyListener` is a key command manager for the Game itself. this is where  the **exit** and **pause** request are processed,
 - `PlayerKeyListener` is a specific key listener to animate and move the **player** `GameObject` instance.